 What’s more, the analytical power of a machine that can break current encryption protocols is also likely to be far greater than with conventional computers, she says, meaning the insights that can be gleaned from online data leaks will be “much more impressive.”
 That could also put anonymized data sets at risk of being decoded.

 So a rush to protect sensitive data is unfolding.
 Google says that in 2022 it put in place post-quantum cryptography — which relies on algorithms based on different math that are believed to be able to withstand quantum attacks — for all of its internal communications.
-The White House has been urging federal agencies in the US to begin migrating to this new type of cryptography and in July, its Office of Management and Budget said the cost of doing so will top US$7.1 billion between 2025 and 2035.
+The White House has been urging federal agencies in the United States to begin migrating to this new type of cryptography and in July, its Office of Management and Budget said the cost of doing so will top US$7.1 billion between 2025 and 2035.

 In August of 2024, one US agency published a trio of algorithms it hopes system administrators will adopt “as soon as possible.”
 The National Institute of Standards and Technology (NIST), which promotes innovation and competitiveness in American industry, said these new post-quantum standards will “secure a wide range of electronic information, from confidential email messages to e-commerce transactions that propel the modern economy.”
 The algorithms were eight years in the making.
 Two were co-produced by researchers at IBM.
 The third was co-produced by an expert who has since joined that company.
 (A fourth algorithm that the agency is expected to publish is also being built in collaboration with IBM.)